Ever After Garden

 The Ever After Garden is a tranquil haven where everyone everywhere can remember treasured friends and family they have lost.

-Over the festive season each year, Grosvenor Square in the heart of Mayfair is lit up with over 30,000 illuminated white roses.
+Over the festive season, Duke of York Square, in the heart of Chelsea, will be lit up with over 30,000 illuminated white roses.

-You are invited to dedicate a rose in memory of a loved one, whilst making a donation in support of The Royal Marsden Cancer Charity.
+You are invited to donate and dedicate a rose in memory of a loved one, in support of The Royal Marsden Cancer Charity.

-The Royal Marsden Cancer Charity is proud to be working with Brookfield as Headline Partner for the Ever After Garden 2024.
+The Royal Marsden Cancer Charity is proud to be working with Brookfield as Headline Partner and Nationwide Building Society as Supporting Partner, for the Ever After Garden 2025.

-The Ever After Garden 2024 will open from 14 November to 18 December.
+The Ever After Garden® 2025 will open from 13 November to 16 December at its new location of Duke of York Square, Chelsea.
 You can now pre-order your dedication online and it will be added to the Ever After Garden when it re-opens.

-• Your dedication will be added to the garden once it re-opens this winter.
+- Your dedication will be added to the garden once it re-opens.

 Dedicate a rose

-Dedications are available online now for a suggested minimum donation of £10 per rose.
-Your dedication will be planted in the Ever After Garden when it re-opens this winter.
+Your dedication will then be planted in the Ever After Garden when it re-opens this winter.

 Please note, the illuminated roses remain onsite as part of the installation for all visitors to enjoy and are not distributed individually.